Retirement Planning Basics

 • What kinds of things do you want to do as you get older?

-This chart shows some of the steps included with planning for retirement:
+This graphic shows some of the steps included with planning for retirement:

 Usually, people have several financial goals and retirement is only one of those goals.
 Financial goals may include paying down debt too.
 What do you want to do in the next year that might involve saving or borrowing, like buying a house, going to school, or other life events?
 How about in 10 years?
 20 years?
 Write down your goals and your timeline someplace you can remember and look at them every few months.